Denitrobacterium: Isolation of strains NPOH1-3 and MAJ1

 The D. detoxifican strain NPOH1 was first isolated and cultured in the 1996 study by Anderson et al., investigating the metabolism of nitrotoxins such as 3-nitro-1-propanol and 3-nitro-1-propionate.
-Strains NPOH2 and NPOH3 were isolated from a roll tube containing an agar medium with energy-depleted rumen fluid (at 40% v/v), sodium carbonate, resazurin, _{L}-cysteine-HCl, lipoic acid, vitamins, minerals, and Amisoy (a partially purified soy protein product by Quest International, at 0.08% w/v), supplemented with 9 mM 3-nitro-1-propanol and inoculated with 2 x 10^{−4} mL of nonenriched ruminal fluid.
+Strains NPOH2 and NPOH3 were isolated from a roll tube containing an agar medium with energy-depleted rumen fluid (at 40% v/v), sodium carbonate, resazurin, _{L}-cysteine-HCl, lipoic acid, vitamins, minerals, and Amisoy (a partially purified soy protein product by Quest International, at 0.08% w/v), supplemented with 9 mM 3-nitro-1-propanol and inoculated with 2 × 10^{−4} mL of nonenriched ruminal fluid.
 The rumen contents containing NPOH1, NPOH2, and NPOH3 were obtained from two different cows (one with NPOH1 and another with NPOH2&3) at the National Animal Disease Center (NADC) in Ames, IA, USA.
 Strain MAJ1 was isolated from rumen contents of a cow on a milkvetch range harboring Astragalus miser var. serotinus in British Columbia, Canada.

-Classification of Denitrobacterium into Class Actinobacteria
+Classification of Denitrobacterium into class Actinobacteria

 In the 2000 article, Anderson et al. proposed the assignment of the novel bacteria into the class Actinobacteria, subclass Coriobacteridae, order Coriobacteriales, family Coriobacteriaceae based on the high mole percent G+C content and 16S rRNA sequence.
 The genus Denitrobacterium was included in the family Coriobaceteriaceae by Zhi et al. in the 2009 publication on addendum to the class Actinobacteria.